 Willamette Writers was founded by Portland writer Kay Snow a half century ago with the goal of bringing published and unpublished writers together for mutual help and support.
-Our mission is to provide and encourage a creative environment and support system for professional and aspiring writers in the Pacific Northwest to connect with their writing community, to improve their craft, and to advance their writing career.
+Our mission is to provide and make available opportunities, tools, information, and resources for writers and aspiring writers in the Pacific Northwest to connect with their writing community, to improve their craft, and to advance their writing career.

-Willamette Writers has chapters in Portland, Southern Oregon, Mid-Valley, Salem, Corvallis, and the Oregon Coast.
-Willamette Writers’ programming includes an annual writers conference, Kay Snow writing contest, FiLMLaB, Young Willamette Writers, workshops, and The Timberline Review.
+Willamette Writers has chapters offering year-round programming in Portland, Southern Oregon (Central Point), Eugene, Salem, Corvallis, and the Newport (Oregon Coast).
+Additional programming includes an annual writers conference, Kay Snow writing contest, FiLMLaB, Young Willamette Writers, workshops, and The Timberline Review.
 Membership provides a number of benefits.

 Bylaws, Minutes, and More

 Willamette Writers is 501(c)(3) nonprofit organization committed to increasing transparency in its operations and management.
-Please find our most recent bylaws as well as other documents in this folder.
 EIN: 93-0758252.